thejerf/streamtools/README.md

 Release Status
 ==============

 This package is currently **100% EXPERIMENTAL**.
-As usual, it does what it does, and if you like it you're welcome to use it, but I make no guarantees about anything at all.

-In particular, there are some naive algorithms being used right now that could be improved later, but in the first pass I'm focusing on obvious correctness over total speed.
+As I write this the one big function it has is even broken and needs a fundamental rewrite.

 Strictness
 ==========